-The solid-state timer is an electronic timer used to control the filter cleaning system.
+The solid-state timer is an electronic timer used to control the filter cleaning system, Available options include 3, 6, 10, 20, and 32-pin solenoid valve control.

-- Using the wiring diagram supplied, wire the blower motor, blower-motor starter, solid-state timer, and solenoid valves.
+- 1. Using the supplied wiring diagram, wire the fan motor, fan-motor starter, solid-state timer, and solenoid valves.
 Use appropriate wire gauge for rated amp load as specified by local codes. - 2.
 Plug the program lug into the pin that corresponds with the number of solenoid valves controlled. - 3.
 With power supply ON, check the operation of the solenoid valves.
 The valves should open and close sequentially at factory set 10-second intervals. - 4.
 If a Photohelic gauge or similar device is used to control the solid-state timer and the jumper on the pressure switch portion of the timer is removed, the solenoid valves pulse only when the differential pressure reaches the high-pressure setpoint.
 The valves continue to pulse until the low-pressure setpoint is reached.